 A dermatologist is a doctor who has special training in diseases and conditions of the skin, hair, and nails.
 Such a doctor might be asked to look at a rash or skin lesion on a baby in the hospital.
-In some cases, the dermatologist might take a sample of the skin.
+In some cases, the dermatologist might take a sample of the skin, called a biopsy.
 The dermatologist might also work with the pathologist to read the biopsy results.

 A developmental pediatrician is a doctor who has been specially trained to diagnose and care for infants who have trouble doing what other children their age can do.
-This type of doctor will order or perform developmental tests.
+This type of doctor usually evaluates babies who have already gone home from the NICU and will order or perform developmental tests.
 The doctor can also help you find locate resources near your home that provide therapies to help infants and children in meeting development milestones.
 Developmental pediatricians work closely with nurse practitioners, occupational therapists, physical therapists, and sometimes neurologists.

-A dietician has special training in nutritional support (feeding).
-This type of health care provider may also specialize in pediatric (children’s) nutritional care.
-Dieticians help determine if your baby is getting enough nutrients, and may recommend some choices of nutrition that can be given through the blood or a feeding tube.
+A dietitian has special training in nutritional support (feeding).
+This type of health care provider may also specialize in pediatric (children's) nutritional care.
+Dietitians help determine if your baby is getting enough nutrients, and may recommend some choices of nutrition that can be given through the blood or a feeding tube.